annonymousXX/FairAllocInSocialCom/README.md

 python RevMax.py 1 15 1 3 2
 ```

-You need Python3.6.9 to run above code.
+Requirements
+- Python3.6.9
-Gurobi Optimizer version 9.0.2 is required to run NashMax and RevMax.
+- Gurobi Optimizer version 9.0.2 is required to run NashMax and RevMax.

 Results are saved in results/[algo_name]/ folder